ComfyUI Extension: Workflow to API Converter Endpoint

 • Preserves Unicode characters (Chinese, Japanese, emojis, etc.) correctly

-• Returns something that is ready to send to the /prompt endpoint, same as the original Export (API) option would create
+• Returns something that is ready to send to the /prompt endpoint, same as the original Javascript based web Export (API) option would've created

 Version History